 Budget Accommodation in Palau

 Miss Pinetress Hostel is probably the cheapest accommodation in Koror but also one of the highest rated accommodations in Palau.
 They offer dormitory beds for US$40+ and private rooms.
-They offer communal kitchen and shared lounge with TV.
+They offer a communal kitchen and a shared lounge with TV.
 The hostel is also walking distance from malls and dining options.
 To check their latest rates, click here.

 Danilos Inn offers a bang for your buck for its affordable rates.
 Starting at US$45 a night, you can get a private studio for a single person or 2 people from US$65 onwards.
 They also offer pool and mini kitchens in some units.
-The property is just 4-minute walk from the beach.
+The property is just a 4-minute walk from the beach.
 To check their latest rates, click here.

 Mid-range Accommodation in Palau

 Garden Palace Downtown Koror is a lovely hotel in Koror.
 Rated as exceptional by hundreds of guests, this hotel boasts for massive rooms and great service.
 It is not a beach front property but they offer stunning views of their private garden.
 To check their latest rates, click here.

 Palau Vacation Hotel is another mid-range hotel in Koror.
 Only 1-minute from the beach, this hotel boasts sitting areas that either faces the stunning ocean or the mountains.
 They also offer a wellness center, restaurants, and bars.
 To check their latest rates, click here.

 Palau Pacific Resort is a luxury resort in Koror.
 Nestled in 64-acre of lush tropical garden on their own private beach, the resort also offers 160 rooms and 5 water bungalow over the Pacific Ocean.
 To check their latest rates, click here.